Discover more from The Shortcut

 Motion sickness is a worry with any VR headset, but what about PlayStation VR2?

-Many games now also offer comfort settings that can also counteract the negative effects of playing in VR.
+Many games now offer comfort settings that can also counteract the negative effects of playing in VR.
 Options to reduce fast motion, teleporting instead of using an analog stick for movement, and other settings like lessening the impact of swinging the camera around tend to be available in most modern VR games.

 How to reduce motion sickness when using PSVR 2 😌